tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Given the results above, the `greedy_best_first_graph_search h_1` method is the best choice.
 While there are several search methods which produce an optimal plan, the `greedy_best_first` does it more efficiently than the others.
 As highlighted during the lectures, The Greedy Best First approach works by expanding nodes closest to the goal first and therefore minimizes the number of fluents it needs to process.

 The results also indicate that for simple problems like this (i.e. ones with a small search space), non-heuristic methods like `breadth_first_search` and `uniform_cost_search` are viable options.
 They provide reasonable efficiency and yield optimal paths without the added complexity of a heuristic.

+Among the heuristic methods, it's worth noting that all of them produced optimal paths, with `A*_ignore_preconditions` being the most efficient.
+But, given the small search space, it's hard to tell which of the heuristic search methods will perform best as the Air Cargo plans increase in complexity.

 <p>&nbsp;</p>